Review: Shades of Green Resort at Walt Disney World

 By Dave Shute

-SUMMARY: SHADES OF GREEN RESORT
+OVERVIEW: SHADES OF GREEN RESORT FOR FIRST-TIME VISITORS

 Based on these visits, Shades of Green is a wonderful choice for eligible returning visitors to Walt Disney World.

-Families who need to take advantage of Shades of Green’s great value—it is indeed one heck of a bargain—will have their best first family visit to Walt Disney World by staying in it as part of a “split stay.”
+Families who want to take advantage of Shades of Green’s great value—it is indeed one heck of a bargain—will have their best first family visit to Walt Disney World by staying in it as part of a “split stay.”

-POSITIVES OF SHADES OF GREEN
+OVERALL LOOK AND FEEL OF SHADES OF GREEN

 What is now Shades of Green opened in 1973 as the Golf Resort, and changed its name in 1986 to the Disney Inn.

 In 1994 it was leased to, and in 1996 purchased outright by, the US Government, to create a resort for U.S. military personnel and their families and friends at Walt Disney World.

 It is a self-funding Armed Force Recreation Center, and is managed and staffed by federal employees.

 …although the older three story wings aren’t as lovely as the newer five story section.